Procedure Guide ·Allergy Testing ·2026

 Why It's Done

-Allergy testing identifies specific environmental allergens (pollen, dust mites, mold, grasses) triggering your dog's allergic reactions.
-This allows for targeted immunotherapy — custom allergy shots or drops that desensitize your dog over time.
-Testing is recommended when allergies are severe, chronic, and not controlled well with medication alone.
+Allergy testing identifies specific environmental allergens (pollen, dust mites, mold, grasses) triggering your dog's reactions, enabling targeted immunotherapy - custom shots or drops that desensitize over time.
+Recommended when allergies are severe, chronic, and not controlled by medication.
 Most useful for environmental allergies

 The Process

-Intradermal testing: A patch of fur is shaved, and small amounts of allergens are injected into the skin.
-Reactions are measured after 15-20 minutes.
-Requires sedation.
-Blood testing: A blood sample is sent to a lab that measures antibody levels against various allergens.
-Results take 1-2 weeks.
-Food allergy testing is done through elimination diets, not blood tests.
+Intradermal testing: fur is shaved, allergens injected into the skin, reactions read after 15-20 minutes - requires sedation.
+Blood testing: a sample is sent to a lab measuring antibody levels; results in 1-2 weeks.
+Food allergy diagnosis requires elimination diets, not blood tests.
 Intradermal is the gold standard

 Cost Breakdown - $200-$600